Missouri Department of Health & Senior ServicesMissouri Department of Health & Senior Services Logo

 What happens if a WIC customer forgets their PIN?

-Contact the toll-free number listed on the back of the card as soon as possible.
+Contact the customer service number on the back of the card as soon as possible to report the card as lost and destroy the card.
+Do NOT keep the card.

 Missouri WIC and Nutrition Services